 I see the evidence of this everywhere in my life.
 I’ll highlight two such moments in the last few weeks.

 One was on a camping trip, as I was clumping along on a sun-soaked cliff wearing a smile as big as the Pacific.
 As the golden hills of the Point Reyes National Park beckoned us to play, a California Condor screeched just over my pup Sequoia’s head, igniting my sense of adventure.
-A second was co-delivering a workshop on the importance of human energy in business transformation.
-I had the gift of sharing my passion for new ways of leading only blocks from Wall Street’s famed Bull in NYC.

 Two vastly different moments, to say nothing of the difference of the “costumes.”
 (Is anything ever as wrinkled as when you are camping?
 Does everyone feel as good as I do in fancy shoes?)
 But both are expressions of my personal experience of fulfillment and happiness.